winlabs/gorc/README.md

 gorc
 ====

 This utility is a Win32 resource compiler written in Go.
-It currently only supports version stamp resources, although support for other resource types may be added in the future.
+It currently only supports version stamp and message table resources, although support for other resource types may be added in the future.
 It may be used to add resources to a Win32 executable compiled from Go.
 It is run on the executable after it is built and modifies it to add the resources.

 ### Usage